-Born in 1822 William Henshaw was the son of William and Betty (nee Fletcher) and like his father, converted to fishmonger after working as a framework knitter.
+Born on September 26th, 1822 William Henshaw was the son of William and Betty (nee Fletcher) and like his father, converted to fishmonger after working as a framework knitter.

 In 1844 he married Mary (nee Matthews), the widow of lace manufacturer William Wilkey.
 She was the daughter of Shipley coalminer Thomas and Elizabeth (nee Harrison).